-I am a big fan of simple and logical—that which is easy to understand and just makes sense.
+I favor the simple and logical—that which is easy to understand and just makes sense.

 Paul said, “But knowledge puffs up while love builds up.”
 (1 Cor.
 8:1b)

 A couple of weeks prior to this post, I wrote three related posts: